Dr. Richard Oliver

 He served on the editorial boards of the Journal of Services Marketing and the Journal of Strategic Management Education.
 Dr. Oliver has served on seven corporate boards and was chairman of the board of directors of Symmetricom, a high-tech telecommunications company, from 1997 to 2004.

 Dr. Oliver holds a Ph.D. in informatics from the State University of New York, a Master of Arts in communications from the University of Delaware and a Bachelor of Science in economics from Cornell University.

-Mary Adams is the president of American Sentinel University.
-She has more than 20 years of experience in distance education, including serving as president of Aspen University from 1992 to 2004.
-Ms. Adams is a commissioner of the Distance Education and Training Council (DETC), and a past chair of the Research and Education Standards Committee.
-She has chaired more than 30 DETC accreditation visits and received the DETC’s Distinguished Service Award and Distinguished Recognition Award.
-Ms. Adams served on the board of Provost Academy Colorado and is vice chair of the Accrediting Commission of the DETC.
+Mary Adams is the president and chief academic officer of American Sentinel University.
+She has more than 25 years of experience in distance education, including serving as president of Aspen University from 1992 to 2004.
+Ms. Adams served as commissioner of the Distance Education Accrediting Commission, DEAC (Formerly Distance Education and Training Council-DETC), and as past chair of the Research and Education Standards Committee.
+She has chaired more than 30 accreditation visits and received the DETC’s Distinguished Service Award and Distinguished Recognition Award.
+In 2016 she received the DEAC’s Person of the Year award, their highest recognition for individual achievement.

 Ms. Adams holds an MBA from ISIM University and a Bachelor of Arts in history from California State University, Fullerton.

 Chief Financial Officer